This article is half-done without your Comment! *** Please share your thoughts via Comment

 The database caching we can use only for reading data and for writing data it requires again disk I/O, even managing database cache is also quite challenging and it also requires strong memory and CPU.

 If a system or main memory crash, what happened?

-Once device power switched off, all stored information is also removed so we can say IMDB not support “durability” of the ACID property.
+Once power switch off for device, all stored information is also removed so we can say IMDB not support “durability” of the ACID property.

-Most of the IMDB systems offer features like to take snapshots periodically and written to non-volatile media.
+Most of the IMDB systems offer features like to take snapshots periodically and write to non-volatile media.
 If system crash or fail, database Rollback to last completed transaction.

 We can also increase the durability of IMDB by adding one or more copy of the database.